 Costa Rica is one of the few countries in the world that doesn’t have a standing army.
-In fact, in 1949 de army was dissolved and article 12 of the constitution of Costa Rica forbids it from having a standing army since 1949.
+In fact, in 1949, the army was dissolved, and article 12 of the constitution of Costa Rica forbids it from having a standing army since 1949.
 It has some public forces with limited capacities, but their main roles are law enforcement, internal security, and air vigilance.

 Known as “el Grano de Oro” – the golden grain – coffee was pivotal in the early development of Costa Rica.
-It helped to shape social, cultural, and political institutions and it is still one of the country’s major exports.
-Despite being a small country, Costa Rica provides about 1% of the world’s coffee production.
+It helped to shape social, cultural, and political institutions, and it is still one of the country’s major exports.
+Despite being small, Costa Rica provides about 1% of the world’s coffee production.

 The best way of learning about coffee in Costa Rica is by doing a coffee plantation tour where the guides explain how coffee is grown and harvested while you walk through the fields.

-Due to a fungus that killed a huge portion of the trees, the industry almost died too, but today it’s still a thriving industry once again with many cacao bean plantations across the country.
+Due to a fungus that killed a massive portion of the trees, the industry almost died too, but today it’s still a thriving industry once again, with many cacao bean plantations across the country.
 It’s possible to visit them, to learn everything about the fruit, the manufacturing process and obviously try it.
-Cacao from Costa Rica is very, very, good.
+Cacao from Costa Rica is very, very good.

-So, it’s highly probably that have eaten bananas from Costa Rica, and quite a lot of them!
+So, it’s highly probable that you have eaten bananas from Costa Rica, and quite a lot of them!